yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 The frequencies that are chosen in the system are clearly not selected on a whim.
 The entire system was designed with the avionics implementation on the aircraft in mind too.

 It's clear that RF and avionics design work is an extremely complex task.
+The manufacturer has to design a product that fits the functional requirements, conform to rigorous aviation certification standards and also be robust enough to work in the rough environment of the plane under heavy vibrations and heat.

 Such a product definitely took a non-trivial amount of time and skill-sets of a team of people to develop.
 Furthermore, this was developed in the late 1970s without the benefit of modern tools and easily accessible knowledge of today.

 Now my next curiosity, how does a contemporary implementation of an avionics DME system work with the benefit of better tech like faster processors and more integrated surface mount technology?